enjmiah/virtuawin-bar/README.md

     cmake --build . --config Release

-This will produce `virtuawin-bar.exe`, a VirtuaWin module.
+This will produce `virtuawin-tiling.exe`, a VirtuaWin module.
 Simply drop the executable plus all of its required DLLs into the `modules` directory of your VirtuaWin installation to install it.
 See the [official documentation on modules](https://virtuawin.sourceforge.io/?page_id=50) for details.